-So should I just eat carrots as a snack?
-Herzog says it isn’t so much about eating the right snacks, but by eating right throughout the day.
+So should I just stick to eating carrots as a snack?
+Herzog states that it is less about consuming the appropriate snacks and more about having a balanced diet throughout the day.

 “This keeps blood sugar stable because carbs are absorbed slowly and insulin is released more gradually.
 The foods that slow digestion and absorption are fats, protein, and high-fiber complex carbs.
 Someone eating a combination of healthy fats, proteins, and complex carbs from unprocessed foods for meals and snacks should not have that afternoon slump.”

-Try mixing up your breakfast routine with eggs and whole wheat toast, oatmeal and fruit with greek yogurt, or a banana and peanut butter.
+If you’re looking to change up your morning meal, try eggs and whole wheat toast, oatmeal with greek yogurt and fruit, or a banana with peanut butter.

-Put down the Chipotle burrito and enjoy a turkey and avocado sandwich on whole wheat bread with an apple or a spinach salad with walnuts, chicken breast, veggies and balsamic vinaigrette instead.
+Instead of eating a Chipotle burrito, try something healthier like a turkey and avocado sandwich on whole wheat bread with an apple or a spinach salad with walnuts, chicken breast, veggies, and balsamic vinaigrette.

-Greek yogurt with almond slivers, apple and peanut butter, cheese and whole grain crackers, veggie sticks with hummus, whole grain cereal with blueberries and milk, or a handful of mixed nuts are all healthy, and delicious, alternatives to a pack of Skittles.
+Healthy snacks on the go can be delicious too!
+Choose from Greek yogurt with almond slivers, apple and peanut butter, cheese and whole grain crackers, veggie sticks with hummus, whole grain cereal with blueberries and milk, or a handful of mixed nuts instead of unhealthy candy next time you’re feeling snacky.

 The No-No List

-Processed foods are a no-no because they give you a lot of unnecessary chemicals.
-This includes, protein bars, shakes and energy drinks.
-To my surprise, this also includes candy even if it is in the shape of fruit!
+Consuming processed foods packs your body with harmful chemicals that you don’t need.
+This ranges from shakes and energy drinks to protein bars and candy – even if it looks like fruit!
 “You can trick your body for a while into thinking it’s getting what it needs to stay alert, but eventually the crash comes and it sucks.
 Nothing can replace real nutrition from REAL food,” said Herzog.